tillbiskup/evedata/docs/architecture.rst

       Monitor data (with time in milliseconds as primary axis) need to be mapped to measured data (with position counts as primary axis).
 Mapping position counts to time stamps is trivial (lookup), but *vice versa* is not unique and the algorithm generally needs to be decided upon.
 There is an age-long discussion on this topic (`#5295 note 3 <https://redmine.ahf.ptb.de/issues/5295#note-3>`_).
 For a current discussion see `#7722 <https://redmine.ahf.ptb.de/issues/7722>`_.

-      Besides the question how to best map one to the other (that needs to be discussed, decided, clearly documented and communicated, and eventually implemented): This mapping should most probably take place in the controllers technical layer of the dataset functional layer.
+      Besides the question how to best map one to the other (that needs to be discussed, decided, clearly documented and communicated, and eventually implemented): This mapping should most probably take place in the controllers technical layer of the measurement functional layer.
 The individual ``MonitorData`` class cannot do the mapping without having access to the mapping table.

 Fill modes